By Madeleine Ortiz

 Recognize diets don’t always equal success.

-Have an open mind about obesity as a chronic disease.
+Have an open mind about obesity as a chronic medical condition.

-The first time Lisa heard a doctor call obesity a chronic disease she felt relieved.
+The first time Lisa heard a doctor call obesity a chronic medical condition she felt relieved.
 Finally, she could attach a real, medical label to something that had been affecting her life for so long.
 Her friend, however, hearing the same message, recoiled.
 To her friend, it felt like she was being told, yet again, that there was something wrong with her.
-If you’re like Lisa’s friend initially was, Lisa encourages you to be open to a shift in perspective.
-Don’t think of obesity being a chronic disease as a doctor telling you there is something wrong with you, think of it as an opportunity to understand what struggling with weight really involves, and as the impetus for more research, more care, and more solutions.
+If you’re like Lisa’s friend, Lisa encourages you to be open to a shift in perspective.
+Don’t think of obesity being a chronic medical condition as a doctor telling you there is something wrong with you, think of it as an opportunity to understand what struggling with weight really involves, and as the impetus for more research, more care, and more solutions.

 Understand it’s not 100% your burden to bear.